 Sometimes called donkey’s tail, burro’s tail is a sedum with waxy bright green leaves that trail in thick rope-like clusters.
 It is seen frequently in head-shaped planters due to its resemblance to braided hair.
 Like other succulents, burro’s tail likes to keep its feet dry in a room with diffused light.

 Known for its green heart-shaped leaves with purple and silver stripes, this plant offers outrageous color and easy propagation.

 5. Creeping fig

 This tiny ficus sends out bright green papery leaves that become thick and waxy over time.
 Give this prolific grower indirect light and occasional watering.

 This fleshy, trailing succulent has slender stems with round leaves that look like a string of pearls.
 This plant is an ideal accent for mixed containers, hanging baskets and as a striking houseplant for brightly lit areas.

 - Water when the soil feels dry.
 Overwatering kills plants.

-- Let the vines cascade from shelves or across side tables, or in a sunny window.
-Alternatively, trellis vines and let them climb along window and door frames, or train them to climb a chain.
+- Let the vines cascade from shelves, across side tables or in a sunny window.
+Alternatively, let vines climb along window and door frames, or train them to climb a chain.